Constructing Confidence Intervals for 'the' Generalization Error -- a Comprehensive Benchmark Study: Influence of Loss Function

 Figure \ref{fig:LossesClassif} shows the same metrics for the classification problems.
-Here, it is the Log-Loss -- the only unbounded one out of the three -- that has worse performance than the other two losses.
+Here, it is the log loss -- the only unbounded one out of the three -- that has the worst coverage of the GE.